-Application will expar and as you type
+Application will expand as you type

+Аррисацоп wi ıı expand as you туре

 Business

 Information

-Business or Consortium Name: ation.
-The lead business in the consortium should be responsible
+Business or Consortium Name: Each business in a consortium must complete the first page of the for completing the primary page and the additional pages of the additional pages. ne application.
+The lea ad business in the consortium should be responsible

-for completing the primary page and the

 FEIN:

-Addraga

 Address:

 City/State/Zip:

-On the of Norman

 Contact Name:

-Phone No: Fax No:
+Phone No:Fax No:

-' • or service)

-No. of Employees Compar •

-Is this a Historically Under

-Has the business applied or received any funding f from Missouri Works Training?
+Explain the nature of your business (i.e. prod No. of Employees Company Wide: Is this a Historically Underutilized Business ( Has the business applied or received any full (HUB)?

-Employment Penefite Cur rontly Offored

-Employment Benefits Cur rently Offered
+Employment Benefits Currently Offered

+-

 Medical Insurance Vacation Prescriptions

-Life Insurance 401 K/Pension Plan
+Life Insurance 401 K/Pensio n Plan Holidays

 Dental Insurance Sick Days Profit Sharing

-Vision Insurance Educational Assistar
+☐ Vision Insurance ☐ Educational A ssistance Other:

-Describe other: - !
-1
+Describe other:

+D.::1.01.

-Project Costs
+Project Costs Total Crant Amount Properties Φ.

-Total Grant Amount Requ ıested \$
+Total Grant Amount Requested \$

-Number of Employees to

-Average Cost per Employee \$
+Number of Employees to be Trained Average Cost per Employee

 Project Start Date